travis-joe/newdocs/use-headings-to-create-page-groups-like-this-one/using-deadline-funnel/how-to-track-using-cookies-only.md

 iPhone, Deadline Funnel will find the cookie, even though the IP address has changed.

-So tracking visitors using both cookie and IP address is extremely powerful - but you do have the option to turn it off if you want.
+So tracking visitors using both cookie and IP address is extremely powerful -but you do have the option to turn it off if you want.

 If you have any questions, please let us know at [help@deadlinefunnel.com](mailto:mailto:help@deadlinefunnel.com).